AnaWaldila/dcad_app/README.md

-# DCAD Desktop Version 1.0
+# DCAD App Version 1.0

 ## Introduction

-DCAD is a app for Android.
-"Dosagem de Concreto de Alto Desempenho", the name in Portuguese, this app presents a dosage for a High Performance Concrete (HPC) based on the characteristics of the materials and the method choose for the user.
-DCAD only needs material's characteristics to calculate the dosage.
+DCAD is an Android application.
+"Dosagem de Concreto de Alto Desempenho" (or Dosage of High Performance Concrete), this app calculate a dosage for a High Performance Concrete (HPC) based on the characteristics of the materials and the method chosen by the user.

 ## Software DCAD

-The software starts with a principal window, where it is possible to see some operations in their menu.
-There are 4 buttons: "Nova Dosagem" (new dosage), "Sobre os Materiais" (about the materials), "Utilizando o Aplicativo" (using app), "Sobre o Aplicativo" (about the app) and "Sair" (exit).
+The software starts with a main window, which the user can preview some operations in its menu.
+There are 4 buttons: "Nova Dosagem" (New dosage), "Sobre os Materiais" (About materials), "Utilizando o Aplicativo" (Using the app), "Sobre o Aplicativo" (about the app) and "Sair" (exit).

 <div>
 <img src="Figures/01.png" width="25%">